 Breakups and summer: the two things we find synonymous with the word haircut.
 (Of course, one excites us much more than the other, but that's another topic entirely.)
 After all, there is nothing like a major shift in life or temperature to warrant a much-need transformation where our cut, color, or perhaps tired style is concerned.
-And with summer finally and officially just around the corner (Memorial Day marked the unofficial-official cornerstone in that direction, after all), there's no better time to discuss what's on all of our minds: the biggest summer haircut trends of 2018.
+And with summer finally and officially just around the corner (Memorial Day marked the unofficial-official cornerstone in that direction, after all), there's no better time to discuss what's on all of our minds: the biggest summer haircut trends.

 And thankfully, since as editors we merely have inklings as to what's on the exciting haircut horizon, we had the opportunity to tap celebrity hairstylist Cervando Maldonado for his savvy predictions.
 (He counts such hair-blessed beauties as Reese Witherspoon, Kirsten Dunst, Rosie Huntington-Whiteley, and Felicity Jones as clients.)

 Then, to take our summer prediction report to the nth degree, Maldonado consulted seven other amazing hairstylists based at brand-new West Hollywood–based salon 454 North for their predictions as well.
 Curious to find out what the biggest summer haircut trends will be for summer 2018?
 Keep reading for 454 North's eight collective (and temptingly chop-worthy) predictions.

 According to Maldonado, everyone will be making major length changes this summer, chopping longer strands to shoulder length, or even above the chin.
 The key distinction: Maldonado loves one length, blunt ends, and endless texture.